pomdtr/sunbeam/docs/developer-guide/script-extensions.md

     exit 0
 fi

+# extract the command name from the payload passed as first argument to the script
+COMMAND=$(echo "$1" | jq -r '.command')

 # When the command name is "search-docsets", the list of docsets is returned
-if [ "$1" = "search-docsets" ]; then
+if [ "$COMMAND" = "search-docsets" ]; then
   sunbeam fetch https://devdocs.io/docs/docs.json | sunbeam query '{
     items: map({
       title: .name,
       subtitle: (.release // "latest"),